There are many options of where and how to go abroad with CSB/SJU.

 - Network to build personal and professional connections for the future.

 - Make the most out of your experience by fully immersing yourself into the new cultures.

 - Reconnect with your Study Abroad and Journey groups.

 - Consider an Alternative Break Experience (ABE) with CSB/SJU Campus Ministries.

-- Meet with Career Services to explore internationally focused careers or internships.
+- Meet with The Experience and Professional Development Office to explore internationally focused careers.

 - Utilize your study abroad experience as more than just one line on your resume.